Dr. Yumi Hopfner, Ph.D., R.D.Psych., APE

 I am not what happened to me.

 Yumi is registered as a Doctoral Psychologist in Alberta and Saskatchewan.
 She is also a Registered Clinical Psychologist in Japan.
 She has a MA in Sociology and a Ph.D. in Clinical Psychology.

 Yumi has been working with clients since 1999.
 She has been working in Canada since 2007, providing counselling services, clinical consultation as well as supervision.

 "I have had a privilege of working with many adults, couples, families and children over decades of my career.
 I am grateful for all the people who had allowed me to witness their journey, woven with universal threads of humanity and their uniquely original colors and textures.
 What I love about my work is that, although when I initially meet people, they are often at difficult places in their life, through the process of counselling, I get to be a part of the positive changes and be a witness to their journey of incredible courage, hope and transformation.
 I feel honoured that my clients allow me to walk with them through their journey. "

 Val Beauchesne, BSW, RSW

 Registered Social Worker (AB #9523, SK #4297)

-As a student Art Therapist I will be working from a trauma informed perspective.
-I will be using an eclectic approach, which may draw from different theories, within a foundation of humanistic and existential theory, Which is essentially person centered and strengths based.
-We will do some body awareness, mindfulness, finding strengths as well as uncovering and listening to our inner knowings, while attending to whatever comes from the art.
+I work from a trauma informed perspective, using an eclectic approach.
+Drawing from different theories, within a foundation of humanistic and existential theory.
+Which is essentially person centered and strengths based.
+Some opportunities to explore body awareness, mindfulness, finding strengths, uncovering and listening to our inner knowing may be given, while attending to whatever comes up.

 Jennifer Schulze, MSW, RSW